Sage Words about Wildlife: 4 Seasons of Hummingbird Salvias

 However, there are no winter bloomers for areas such as the Rocky Mountain West, the Midwest, New England and the Mid-Atlantic where flowering perennials generally are dormant during cold months.

 We've organized lists of hummingbirds common to different regions and sages that appeal to them.
-However, here is a more comprehensive set of hummingbird lists state by state.
+However, here is a more comprehensive set of hummingbird lists state by state that was last updated in 2015.

 The lists in this article shouldn't be interpreted as implying that no other hummingbirds visit the areas cited, especially since changes in climate are causing migration patterns to shift.
 Also, please note that all the sages listed here are native to some part of the U.S. unless marked as "non-native."
 When "spp." appears in scientific names, it indicates multiple species exist and also implies that we grow a number of varieties.

-Types of hummingbirds: Allen's, Anna's, Black-chinned, Blue-throated, Broad-billed, Broad-tailed, Calliope, Costa's, Green Violet-Ear, Ruby-throated, Rufous, Violet-crowned and Xantus
+Types of hummingbirds: Allen's, Anna's, Black-chinned, Blue-throated, Broad-billed, Broad-tailed, Calliope, Costa's, Green Violet-Ear, Ruby-throated, Rufous, Violet-crowneds, and Xantus

 Salvias thrive on the West Coast, particularly in California.
 Overall, the genus is known for being long blooming, so many species flower over multiple seasons.
 A number of California natives that bloom from winter into spring are good for attracting Anna’s hummingbirds as winter residents.